Tsadoq/blog/content/authors/matteo/_index.md

 - Visitors
 ---

 Matteo here!
-I'm **Matteo Villosio**, Computer engineer and currently Data Science M.Sc.
+I'm **Matteo Villosio**, Computer Engineer and currently Data Science M.Sc.
 Student @ [Polito](https://www.polito.it/index.php?lang=en).
 I attained my bachelor in Computer Engineering after graduating from the Polytechnic University of Turin.
 During my B.Sc.
 I followed multiple summer courses in the UK and the US to improve my knowledge of English language and society.
 I moreover attended courses about history of the middle east to broad my horizons outside my academic field.

 I interned in an IT consultancy firm, EisWorld, working on the development of a multiplatform webapp for compliance management.